ignatovegors/fibonacci-number/README.md

 <b>fibonacci-last-digit</b> counts the last digital of the n-th Fibonacci number

-<b>fibonacci-mod</b> counts the remainder of dividing the n-th Fibonacci number by m
+<b>fibonacci-mod</b> counts the remainder of dividing the n-th Fibonacci number by m using the Pisano period